Boyer Center for Molecular Medicine 354F, 203.737.1087

-MBIO 530a / IBIO 530a / MCDB 530a, Biology of the Immune System Eric Meffre, David Schatz, Peter Cresswell, Mark Shlomchik, Joao Pedro Pereira, Ruslan Medzhitov, Akiko Iwasaki, Susan Kaech, Kevan Herold, and Carla Rothlin
+MBIO 530a / IBIO 530a / MCDB 530a, Biology of the Immune System Eric Meffre, David Schatz, Peter Cresswell, Joao Pedro Pereira, Ruslan Medzhitov, Akiko Iwasaki, Craig Roy, Noah Palm, Susan Kaech, Kevan Herold, Carla Rothlin, and Carrie Lucas

 The development of the immune system.
 Cellular and molecular mechanisms of immune recognition.
 Effector responses against pathogens.
 Immunologic memory and vaccines.
 Human diseases including allergy, autoimmunity, cancer, immunodeficiency, HIV/AIDS.

 MBIO 561a / CB&B 561a / MB&B 561a / MCDB 561a / PHYS 561a, Introduction to Dynamical Systems in Biology Damon Clark, Kathryn Miller-Jensen, and Jonathon Howard